 The symptoms of turf toe can include pain, swelling, and limited joint movement.

-If they aren’t addressed properly, symptoms usually begin slowly and gradually worsen.
+These symptoms they usually begin slowly.
+If they aren’t addressed properly, they gradually worsen.

 Turf toe is essentially a sprain of the ligaments around the big toe joint.